pregHosh/guide4compchem-MU/README.md

 For the advanced topics, you can find them in the respective folders.
 - `coding`: coding skills
+- `AQC`: automated quantum-chemical calculations
 - `quantum_machine_learning`: quantum-chemical machine learning
 - `chem_design`: chemical design

-- `AQC`: automated quantum-chemical calculations
+If you may still find coding irrelevance to your work, **at least check out the `AQC` folder**. *It will save you a lot of time and effort in the long run.*

 ## General research topics